Vinsengi/restaurant-booking-app/README.md

 - 📜 Browse our traditional Rwandan meals on our menu of delicious dishes with a pagination
 - 🍽️ Book a table online and even choose your dish in advance
 - 📧 Get email confirmation when your booking is successful
+- ❌ Be able to cancel your booking just by a click of a button

 Built with love and powered by Django, it’s here to make your dining experience smooth and simple.